Sandhiya-S67/symposium_dataset/README.md

 | Summary | The summarized description generated for each product. |

 ## Usage
-- The `product_summarize_dataset.csv` can be used for text summarization tasks or exploratory data analysis.
-- The train-test datasets (`product_train.csv` and `product_test.csv`) are structured to facilitate machine learning model training and evaluation.
+- Train your supervised learning model using `product_train.csv`.
+- Evaluate your model's performance on `product_test.csv` and report accuracy and other metrics.

 ## Next Steps
-- Enhance the summarization model using transformer models like BART or T5.
-- Perform additional feature engineering using NLP techniques.
+- Experiment with various supervised learning models for optimal performance.
-- Evaluate model performance using metrics such as ROUGE, BLEU, and METEOR.
+- Compare model performance using accuracy, R², F1 Score, or MSE as required.